mSvcBench/muBench/Docs/Manual.md

 ## Service-Cell

 ![service-cell-abstraction](service-cell-abstraction.png)
 Each service is implemented by a main software unit that we call *service-cell*.
 A service-cell is a [Docker container](/ServiceCell/README.md) that contains a Python program executing the internal and external services that the user has chosen for the specific service.
+After the execution of internal and external services, it returns a amount of dummy kBytes.

-Service-cells are connected by a TCP/IP network and they access a common storage space (Kubernetes ConfigMaps) where they find some files describing the work that each of them has to do.
-These files are `workmodel.json`, and a set of Python files imported by the service-cell that include the definition of all *custom functions* possibly used as internal-service.
+When a service-cell is executed, it has an identifier (e.g., *Sx*) collected from environment variables.
+It imports the Python files with the code of the *custom functions* (custom internal-services) possibly defined by the user.
+Then, it reads the `workmodel.json` file to figure out based on its identifier which internal and external services it should execute when serving a request.
+As described later, the `workmodel.json` file is a kind of "DNA" of a µBench application that describes for each service what local job (internal-service) it must do and what other downstream services it must call (external-services) before sending back a response.

-For performance monitoring, service-cells expose a set of metrics to a Prometheus server.
+The `workmodel.json` file and the portfolio of Python files with the code of the *custom functions* are imported by the service-cell through specific Kubernetes ConfigMaps.

-We have single-process and multi-process different implementations of the service-cell, see [here](../ServiceCell/README.md).
+For performance monitoring, a service-cell exposes a set of [metrics](#monitoring-and-tracing) to a Prometheus server.

-In addition to the service-cell container, a µBench microservice can optionally include a sidecar container executing real software (e.g., a database) used by the internal service.
+Optionally, a µBench service (i.e. a POD) can be associated with a sidecar container that runs a real software, e.g. a database, that interacts with the main container of the service-cell.
+This way, µBench can be used to evaluate the performance of real software in a microservice architecture.

 ---